Standard Assessment Process

 The Ethics Officer will inform the applicant of the outcome via email.
 If the applicant has been asked to respond to conditions a response within two weeks will be requested.
 The Ethics Response Sheet should be used when sending revised documents in response to any conditions set.
-Responses from the applicant to the conditions will be checked by the Departmental Ethics Representative: no response is required to minor conditions as it is assumed that the applicant will address these.
+Responses from the applicant to the conditions will be checked by the School/Faculty Ethics Representative/Reviewer: no response is required to minor conditions as it is assumed that the applicant will address these.

 Assessment Process for Students & Staff transferring from another Institution

 If the student or member of staff has not already received ethical approval for any part of their research at their previous institution they will need to follow the University's standard ethics process as set out above.

 If a student or member of staff has already received ethical approval at their previous institution then they should send copies of their previous ethics application, and associated documentation and confirmation of ethical approval to the Ethics Officer.
 If the research will be published or conducted whilst at Roehampton University the School/Faculty will be asked to consider whether the approval documents from the previous university are sufficient.
-If the Department is satisfied with the existing ethics approval they will inform the Ethics Officer who will record this centrally and advise the applicant of UOR ethics approval. .
+If the School/Faculty is satisfied with the existing ethics approval they will inform the Ethics Officer who will record this centrally and advise the applicant of UOR ethics approval.
 A research student or member of staff will not normally be asked to complete the Roehampton University Ethics Application Form if they already have ethical approval from another university, unless the School/Faculty deems this to be necessary.
 However, they must complete a Roehampton risk assessment and compliance declaration and the Ethics Application Section 1 and 6 - Collaboration and Data Protection document.